Skip to Content Top

 • Job training opportunities

-One of the most common ways disability discrimination manifests, however, is when an employee will not accommodate a disabled employee within reason, which causes them to fail at essential job functions as described in their employment contracts.
+One of the most common manifestations of disability discrimination is when an employer fails to accommodate a disabled employee within reason, causing them to struggle with essential job functions as described in their employment contracts.

 What is Perceived Disability Discrimination?

-In an unusual change of circumstances, perceived disability discrimination occurs when an employer has come to the belief that you are disabled in some way and discriminates against you, despite you not having that perceived disability.
+In an unusual shift in circumstances, perceived disability discrimination occurs when an employer believes that you are disabled in some way and discriminates against you, despite you not having that perceived disability.

-Many perceived disability discrimination cases involve an employer falsely believing that an employee’s actual disability is far worse and more debilitating than it is in actuality.
-For example, you may require a wheelchair to get around the office but it does not slow you down; your boss, however, does not want to assign courier-related tasks to you because they have convinced themselves that you experience hampered mobility.
+Many perceived disability discrimination cases involve an employer falsely believing that an employee's actual disability is far worse and more debilitating than it actually is.
+For example, you may require a wheelchair to navigate the office, but it does not hinder you; however, your boss may refuse to assign you courier-related tasks, convinced that you experience hampered mobility.
+This type of discrimination can be particularly damaging as it unjustifiably limits professional growth.

-When an employee has a disability, their employer is legally required to provide reasonable accommodation so that they can perform their job properly.
-According to the ADA, a reasonable accomodation is "a modification or adjustment to a job, the work environment, or the way things are usually done during the hiring process."
+When an employee has a disability, employers are legally required to provide reasonable accommodations to help them perform their job properly.
+According to the ADA, a reasonable accommodation is "a modification or adjustment to a job, the work environment, or the way things are usually done during the hiring process."
+These accommodations are designed to enable individuals with disabilities to have equal employment opportunities and perform essential job functions.
+Employers should engage in an interactive process with employees to identify suitable accommodations without causing undue hardship to the business.

 • Installing a ramp or making the office layout more accessible